hariharankv11/steeltoe-unity-sample/src/FortuneTeller/Fortune-Teller-UI/README.md

 ## endpoints to test

 <YOUR_PCF_APP_URL>/home/random
 <YOUR_PCF_APP_URL>/home/cached

 ## Building and Running the app

-Conncted services:
+**Bind these services:**
-coreConfigServer    -   config server service redisInstance       -   redis service eurekaServer        -   service registry service hystrixService      -   circuit breaker service
+coreConfigServer    -   config server service
+redisInstance       -   redis service
+eurekaServer        -   service registry service
+hystrixService      -   circuit breaker service

 ## Things in progress
 Could not get the HystrixCommand to work.
 Commented out code blocks.
 Will revist it.